What if we say that trekking in Nepal during winter is a great experience too and it should not be dismissed out of the hand.

 Where to go for winter trekking in Nepal?

-For winter trekking in Nepal, high altitude treks consisting of 5000m elevation, high passes, camping treks are not recommended.
+For winter trekking in Nepal, high altitude treks consisting of high passes and camping treks are not recommended.
+However, base camp treks such as Everest base camp, Annapurna base camp are completely doable.
+Here are the most popular winter trekking routes for you to explore:

 This short trek up to Tengboche Monastery, the biggest monastery in Everest is a perfect holiday in Everest region for winter.
 The elevation doesn’t exceed 4000m and yet the views and experience are second to none.
 You are likely to encounter snow higher above from Namche but this adds to more fun and provides a unique experience of trekking in winter.
 Most of the teahouses will be open on this trek during the whole winter.